ajshephard/fortax-library/README.md

         50.000         300.000         430.296        0.30000
 ==============================================================
 ```
 This describes the piecewise linear representation of the budget constraint (family net income) so the rate here is the slope of the budget constraint.
-FORTRAX correctly identifies the location of the hours-of-work discontinuities (due to rules in the UK tax credit system), and encodes positive / negative instances a rate of (+/-)9.999.
+FORTAX correctly identifies the location of the hours-of-work discontinuities (due to rules in the UK tax credit system), and encodes positive / negative instances a rate of (+/-)9.999. (`FORTAX_kinks_desc` also visually indicates discontinuities using an asterisk next to the rate.)

 Once the budget constraint has been calculated with `FORTAX_kinksHours` it is very simple to obtain the incomes at an arbitray value of hours over the interval that it was calculated (so 0 and 50 in our example here) using `FORTAX_evalKinksHours`.
 If we wish to calculate net income at 40 hours we would do
 ```